 Everyone.
 Old, young, male, female, English, Welsh… The puzzles are all at a level which anyone can jump in and give them a go, there’s no language barrier, the artwork is simply divine in both portable and docked mode, and the controls are about as simple as they could possibly be.
 Just like I advised with My Brother Rabbit, this is the type of puzzle game which you can either happily play on your own when you have a free moment, maybe completing one or two puzzles at a time, or you can sit down with your family and all work together on finding the hidden items on the screen.

-For me, these are the types of games which my mum loves to play with my dad.
+For me, these are the types of games that my mum loves to play with my dad.
 They have every single Artifex Mundi game on their PS4 and even though they are a bit different, the core concept of solving puzzles and finding items is something they enjoy doing together.
 I personally played this whilst my food was cooking, before bed, when adverts came on the TV, and whilst certain games I’ve been playing were loading in the background (I hate load times!).

 Although it looks like quite a small game, even the title “The Tiny Bang Story” implies it, I think it took me around five-six hours to fully complete it.
 Speaking of, once you have completed the game, you have the option to play any of the main puzzles again at your pleasure, but if you want to play the game again from the start you’ll have to either delete your save file or log into the game as a new user – I couldn’t find any option within the game to either reset progress or restart the game.

 The Tiny Bang Story looks really nice for what it is, a hand-drawn puzzle adventure game.
 The only downside, which isn’t really the games fault, is that the original artwork was drawn in a 4:3 ratio.
 This results in the game having a border around the left and right of the play area, rather than filling out the full 16:9 screen.
-This is something which always affects games which were hand-drawn and require you to see the entire screen at once, nothing can be done unless they had got in artists to expand the play area and add ‘fluff’ to the sides.
+This is something that always affects games that were hand-drawn and require you to see the entire screen at once, nothing can be done unless they had got in artists to expand the play area and add ‘fluff’ to the sides.
 However, that wouldn’t have been any different than the approach of showing a picture frame as they do now.

 I really enjoyed the music within the game, it’s calm, relaxing and helps you concentrate when/if you have to.
 The one complaint, which isn’t really a complaint, is the noise of the flies.
 As I had to ask for a few hints, when I couldn’t find the various jigsaw pieces and other parts to the puzzles, this required me to swat a large number of flies.
 Their high-pitched whine as you slap them can easily become a little irritating after a while.
 However, a simple adjustment of the audio and they soon shut up – but, there are no audio settings so I had to turn all the audio off.
 It would be nice if there was a sound effects toggle/slider.